0xSalim/dotfiles/README.md

-# dotfiles
+# Dotfiles

-My personnal dotfiles
+Here are my personnal dotfiles, and how to install them.